 The file is sent to T-RIP and it opens in the rip.
 After a minute or two (depending on the file size) the file shows Generating Preview and then goes to Pending.
 The right side of the screen shows a low resolution preview.

-By right clicking on the file you have the option to Print the image.
+Simply click on the file name and then click the small Printer icon across the top of the T-RIP menu.
 There is more detail on printing to T-RIP in the next section.